The Situation Nobody Talks About

 Capacity scaling: Adjusts electrode active material loading and geometric area.
 Internal resistance is recalculated from the new current density distribution, not assumed proportional.

 Thickness scaling: Thicker electrodes are parameterised by adjusting solid-phase diffusion length and tortuosity.
-The diffusion timescale shifts accordingly — which directly affects the C-rate capability and the onset conditions for lithium plating.
+The diffusion timescale shifts accordingly - which directly affects C-rate capability and the onset conditions for lithium plating.

 Thermal recalculation: Surface area, core-to-surface thermal resistance, and heat capacity are recalculated from the new geometry.
 The thermal model is not inherited from the reference cell - it’s rebuilt for the target geometry.